-- $\circ\;$ pursuing judicial proceedings against the debtor - enforcing a pre-petition-judgment against the debtor - obtaining possession of or exercising control over debtors' property (including attempts at pursuing payment of debts) - $\circ\,$ creating, perfecting or enforcing liens, and - applying set off

-Creditors may request the court for relief from the automatic stay under certain limited circumstances, including when there is a lack of adequate protection of collateral value, and if the debtor does not have any equity in the property at issue, and such property is not necessary for an effective reorganization.
+- pursuing judicial proceedings against the debtor - enforcing a pre-petition-judgment against the debtor - obtaining possession of or exercising control over debtors' property (including attempts at pursuing payment of debts) - creating, perfecting or enforcing liens, and - applying set off circumstances, including when there is a lack of adequate protection of collateral value, and if the debtor does not have any equity in the property at issue, and such property is not necessary for an effective reorganization.
 Creditors should be cautious in undertaking any action which might be stayed because courts can impose sanctions in respect of actions that are found to have been taken in violation.